antonme/openapi-dsl/README.md

 A simple OpenAPI-compliant server for Lingvo DSL dictionary lookups.
 > Has no official connection whatsoever to either ABBYY or Lingvo.

-## Features

-- Fast dictionary lookups (<500ms response time)
-- Complete preservation of linguistic data from DSL dictionaries
-- Support for stress marks, conjugations, declensions, and other linguistic features
-- Support for both direct dictionary lookups and content searching
-- Inverted indexing for efficient searches
-- Automatic caching of parsed dictionaries for faster startup
-- OpenAPI documentation with Swagger UI

 ## Requirements